Last Updated on December 8, 2022 by Suzy

-Near the main entertainment building you will find crazy golf.
+Near the main entertainment building, you will find crazy golf.
 This is also near to where the first land train stop is.

 Watch out on the train if you go on the first round trip of the day.
 We hadn’t realised that the first trip was not a full round trip and although we went into Hunstanton itself it did not go any further.
-The lady who took our money understood our mistake and let us stay on the train for the full round trip after at no further cost.
+The lady who took our money understood our mistake and let us stay on the train for the full round trip at no further cost.

 If you don’t want to go round the touring site etc. you can get on the train on the opposite side of the road from the mini supermarket.
 Be warned that it might be rather busy by then though.
-The train then stops 5 times round Hunstanton.
+The train then stops 5 times around Hunstanton.
 Twice in the town and at the seafront green and once at the lighthouse.
 It’s a nice way to see Hunstanton and decide on what you would like to see or do.